jorritfolmer/TA-netflow-logstash/README.md

-# Splunk TA for Netflow, using Logstash as netflow collector
+# TA-netflow-logstash for Splunk

-This CIM compliant Splunk TA can be used with Splunk Enterprise Security and provides field extractions, aliases, and tags for Netflow v5, v9 and IPFIX data that has been collected by Logstash.
+This CIM compliant TA can be used with Splunk Enterprise Security and provides field extractions, aliases, and tags for Netflow v5, v9 and IPFIX data that has been collected by Logstash.